dsplay/template-boilerplate-react/README.md

 ## Structure and `index.html`

 All DSPLAY templates are just simple HTML projects.
-The only requirement regarding the project structure is that you must have a `index.html` in the root of your project, and a file called `dsplay-data.js` located anywhere.
+The only requirement regarding the project structure is that you must have an `index.html` in the root of your project, and a file called `dsplay-data.js` located anywhere in the project folder.
 The rest of the structure is up to you.

 A sample project structure can be something like: